-Seahawks’ Quandre Diggs embracing a return to iconic Lambeau Field for Sunday’s showdown with Green Bay
+Facing Aaron Rodgers and the Packers at Lambeau is special.
+Just ask Seahawks safety Quandre Diggs.

-For many of the Seahawks, a visit to Green Bay’s iconic Lambeau Field for Sunday’s divisional-round playoff game will be a foreign feeling.
+For many Seahawks, a visit to Green Bay’s iconic Lambeau Field for the divisional-round playoff game Sunday will be a foreign feeling.

 For Quandre Diggs, the setting will be quite familiar.